Essential Care Tips for Thriving Indoor Plants

 Feeding Your Plants

 During the growing season (spring and summer), feed your plants monthly with a balanced liquid fertilizer.
 In fall and winter, reduce feeding as plant growth naturally slows.
+See our complete houseplant fertilizer guide for timing, dosage, and product tips.

 With these fundamentals in place, you'll be well on your way to creating a thriving indoor jungle!